Description

 property of the Vector2

-struct returns the squared length (or magnitude) of the vector.
-This property is computationally faster than calculating the actual length using the Length
+struct provides the squared length (or magnitude) of the vector.
+This property is useful for performance optimization in scenarios where the actual length is not required, as it avoids the computational cost of a square root operation.

 Usage